 Apparently, no matter how we’re physically involved in our task, our brain gets exhausted after a period.
 That’s when people get easily distracted by social media and viral videos.
 A mindful solution to this problem is taking a pause and give yourself a little break.

-2. Lack Of Productivity
+2. Lack of Productivity

 Where is my time utilized?

 We all have faced this issue where we are not quite happy with the way we work.
-There are a lot of reasons that lead to lack of productivity, but there are two steps to this problem.
+There are a lot of reasons that lead to a lack of productivity, but there are two steps to this problem.

 - Keep track of your time.